-LOTERIA FILMS is a creatively driven multimedia production company specializing in content that educates and inspires public debate on many of the important issues of our time.
-We work across digital platforms including film, television, short format content for the web, social and mobile to ensure maximum reach and social impact for our projects.
+Founded in 2001, LOTERIA FILMS is a creatively driven multimedia production company known for producing intimate, emotionally powerful work that brings attention to pressing political and social issues and motivates deep audience engagement.
+From environmental and education policy to criminal justice reform and government accountability, LOTERIA (a 501c3) educates and inspires public debate on many of the crucially important issues of our time.
+We work with a range of partners across digital platforms – including film, television, short format content for the web, social and mobile – to ensure maximum impact for our projects.

-CONSULTING LOTERIA’S team consults with filmmakers, production companies, private foundations and NGOs on grant writing, story/project development, framing & targeting, post-production and outreach.
+CONSULTING LOTERIA’s team consults with filmmakers, production companies, private foundations and NGOs on grant writing, story/project development, framing & targeting, post-production and outreach.